 So easy that it takes less than 10 minutes to cook.
 No joke.
 In 10 minutes, you can serve an impressive, mouth-watering appetizer to your family or guests.
 You can also present this as a main course served over rice with a side of veggies.

-This recipe is so easy to prepare and make.
+Pan-fried garlic prawns with soy sauce is so easy to prepare and make.
 It makes a delicious appetizer or can be served over rice.

 - 1/2 tablespoon soy sauce

 - 2 tablespoon water

 - In a small bowl, combine soy sauce, rice wine and brown sugar.
 Stir and set aside.